 1899 – By this time, the issue of robust provisions of electricity in the various parts of Bombay had snowballed into a popular demand.
 The public clamour forced the Bombay Municipal Corporation to take over the Bombay Tramway Company, and initiate services of electrically operated trams.

 1905 – The harmonious commercial association of the British Electric Traction Company, the Bombay Municipal Corporation and the Bombay Tramway Company resulted in the creation of the Bombay Electric Supply and Tramways Company Limited, abbreviated as B.E.S.T.
-This newly formed commercial entity was subsequently entrusted with the task of operating the electric tram service, and provide electricity to Bombay.

 Buses in BombayWhile buses may have become one of the most popular modes of transport in the city today, they were considered to be exclusively belonging to the affluent classes during the first half of the 20th century.
-The idea of the inception of the motorised bus service had been promulgated at various levels inside the decision making chambers of BEST since 1913, but the lack of infrastructure and financial resources pegged it back for quite some time.

 After several rounds of official deliberation, the bus service in Bombay became a reality in July, 1926, - even though it did not become an instant hit, the new mode of transport in one of the most densely populated cities in India did create quite a stir among various classes of people.